leahneukirchen/xe/README.md

-## xa: simple xargs and apply replacement
+## xe: simple xargs and apply replacement

-`xa` is a new tool for constructing command lines from file listings or arguments, which includes the best features of `xargs(1)` and `apply(1)`.
+`xe` is a new tool for constructing command lines from file listings or arguments, which includes the best features of `xargs(1)` and `apply(1)`.

+`xe` means "execute for every ...".

 ## Benefits